-This programme will help you to understand, among other things, the rapidly changing financial market conditions, the source of the recent financial crisis and the rationale for the ‘bailouts’ of several banks worldwide.
+Our MSc in Banking and Finance will provide you with an in-depth, up-to-date understanding of the subject.
+You will gain an appreciation of the rapidly changing financial market conditions around the world, the source of the recent financial crisis and the rationale for the ‘bailouts’ of several banks worldwide.

 This module introduces money and banks (microfoundations) and the implications for allocative efficiency and regulation, whilst looking at the complex roles of asymmetric information, signalling, adverse selection, risk aversion, agency and moral hazard in banking activities.